braze-inc/braze-docs/_docs/_hidden/private_betas/churn.md

 ### What To Do Next? {#what-do-next}

 Now that you’ve identified and selected the group of users at risk of churn that you feel require some incentives or a new messaging series to keep ‘em active and engaged, what do you do?
 Do you just add them proactively to your current passive user series?
 Or do you build out a brand new series of Canvases and Campaigns?
-Here’s a few ideas to consider:
+Here are a few ideas to consider:

 - Target your predicted medium-to-high-risk users with a special discount, free merchandise (physical gift or digital credits), exclusive content, or early access to a new experience (product, app feature, level).
 - You could drop these users into a daily Canvas for a week, delivering messages on the channel they prefer most, do a concentrated blast for three days, reaching customers on every channel, from email to Facebook, or Send a message from a real person, asking for brand feedback or offering a pro tip.